carvel-dev/ytt/docs/lang-ref-load.md

     - `library` could be `ytt` or local path under `_ytt_lib` directory
       - examples: [`ytt`](lang-ref-ytt.md), `github.com/k14s/k8s-lib`, `common`
     - `package` could be a directory path
-      - examples: `overlay`, `regexp`, `app/`
+      - examples: `overlay`, `regexp`, `app/`, `/app/something`
     - `module` is a file name or predefined name (included in `ytt` library)
       - examples: `module.lib.yml`
 1. one or more symbols to import with optional aliases
     - examples: `func1`, `func1="as_func1"`

-At the moment file can only load files from current or child directories.
+Files can be loaded from current or child directories.
+As of ytt v0.24.0, `/` package prefix can be used to load files relative to the root of the current library.

-Note that _currently_ there is no distinction between using `load("@project:dir/helpers.lib.txt", "func1")` or `load("@project/dir:helpers.lib.txt", "func1")`; however, it's recommended to use `:` at the boundary of what is considered a library by us, humans (e.g. a single GitHub project).
-In future releases ytt may rely on this information to understand where the root of the library to be able to load modules from sibling packages.
+Note that there is a distinction between using `load("@project:dir/helpers.lib.txt", "func1")` or `load("@project/dir:helpers.lib.txt", "func1")`, in that, `:` signifies what ytt considers a self-contained library (i.e. is `dir` simply a package in `project` or `project/dir` a standalone library).
+This allows files to load other files relative to the library root.

 #### _ytt_lib directory